[For the corresponding video presentation, see Construction CPM Conference 2020 – Avoid Out of Sequence Progress in Microsoft Project.]

 For exploring the behavior of in-progress, out-of-sequence tasks, we examine the simple project schedule below.
 The schedule is comprised of a single start milestone, a single finish milestone, a “Critical Path” string of four tasks, and a “Slack Path” string of four tasks.
 The “Slack Path” is two days shorter than the “Critical Path,” with the last two tasks each having a shorter duration.
 There is an unachievable Deadline applied to the finish milestone, and this creates negative Total Slack on the Critical Path.
 Thus, the Critical Path tasks all have TS=-1d, and the Slack Path tasks have TS=1d.

-With no progress, the project is scheduled identically in both versions of the software.
+With no progress, the project is scheduled identically in both versions of MSP.
+Notably, P6 also starts with the same schedule dates.

 Now let’s examine what happens when we record an out-of-sequence Actual Start on some future task.
 In the example, the last task in each string (CP4 and SP4) is given an Actual Start that is one day earlier than its predecessors allow.
 To keep things simple, no progress beyond the actual starts are recorded (i.e. %Complete = 0%.)
 I’ve kept the “Split in-progress tasks” scheduling option checked (per default), so re-scheduling the project creates an initial split in tasks CP4 and SP4 and delays their remaining parts to satisfy the predecessor relationships.
 As a result, all the tasks keep the same finish dates as before, and the project finishes on the same date as before, one day after the Deadline.